WhaleOps/air2phin/README.md

 "
 ```

-And you will see the converted result in the standard output.
-Airphin can only convert standard input, it can
+And you will see the migrated result in the standard output.
+Airphin can only migrate standard input, it can
-also convert file, directory and even can use in your python code.
+also migrate file, directory and even can use in your python code.
 For more detail, please see [our usage](https://airphin.readthedocs.io/en/latest/start.html#usage).

 ## Documentation